Factbox: UK companies keep watch as Scottish vote looms

 (Reuters) - Scotland is set to vote on Sept.
-18 on whether to sever its 307-year-old ties with England and break up the United Kingdom, with latest opinion polls showing that the race is too close to call.
+18 on whether to sever its 307-year-old ties with England and break up the United Kingdom, with latest opinion polls showing that supporters of the union have a narrow lead over separatists.

 More than 130 business leaders recently signed a letter calling for the UK to stay together, while about 200 business leaders are standing firm on the other side of the debate. (bit.ly/1sYUlXD)